kubernetes/enhancements/keps/sig-node/6369-downward-api-assigned-resources/README.md

 If a value disagrees with the container's actual assignment, first check whether it is an environment variable.
 Those are set when the container is created and are expected to be stale after a resize, which is not a violation.
 For a volume file, compare it with the container's `cpuset.cpus` and `cpuset.mems`, and look in the kubelet log for failures writing the volume.

-If a value is empty where an assignment does exist, the node is not serving the feature: check that the gate is enabled there, that the node declares `DownwardAPIAssignedResources`, and that the relevant resource manager policy is not `none`.
+If a value is empty where an assignment does exist, the node is not serving the feature: check that the gate is enabled there, that the node declares `DownwardAPIAssignedResources`, and that the relevant resource manager policy is not `None`.

 If a volume file lags an assignment change by much more than a kubelet sync period, check the kubelet's sync configuration first, then whether the pod is being synced at all.